PerlFFI/Alien-FFI/README.md

 In your [FFI::Raw](https://metacpan.org/pod/FFI::Raw) script:

     use Alien::FFI;
-    use FFI::Sweet;
+    use FFI::Raw;

-    my($dll) = Alien::FFI>new->dlls;
+    my($dll) = Alien::FFI->new->dlls;
     FFI::Raw->new($dll, '...', ...);

 # DESCRIPTION

 This distribution installs libffi so that it can be used by other Perl distributions.
-If already installed for your operating system, and it can be found, this distribution will use the libarchive that comes with your operating system, otherwise it will download it from the Internet, build and install it fro you.
+If already installed for your operating system, and it can be found, this distribution will use the libffi that comes with your operating system, otherwise it will download it from the Internet, build and install it fro you.